Precision medicine and pharmacogenomics

 - No benefit from the treatment

 - A greater or more likely benefit from the treatment

 This kind of treatment information is currently used to improve the selection and dosage of drugs to treat a wide range of conditions, including cardiovascular disease, lung disease, HIV infection, cancer, arthritis, high cholesterol and depression.

-In cancer treatments, there are two genomes that may influence prescribing decisions — the genome of the person with cancer and the genome of the cancerous (malignant) tumor.
+In cancer treatments, there are two genomes that may influence prescribing decisions — the genome of the person with cancer (the germline genome) and the genome of the cancerous (malignant) tumor (the somatic genome).